Sebastianhju/Runeterra-5e/Items/Rare Items.md

 _You have +1 to attack and damage rolls with this magical weapon_

 ---
+## Mikael's Blessing

+- 3000 Gold
+- Wondrous

+**Purify**: You know the lesser restoration spell and can cast it once a day without spending mana.
+Whenever you cast lesser- or greater restoration on a target, you also heal then for 2d8 hit points.

+**Healing Power**: Your healing spells heal 2 more hit points.

+---

 ## Negatron Cloak

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Negatron Cloak.png" Align=right width=8% height=8%>